Accelize/drm/doc/drm_hardware_integration.rst

 Synthesize and implement your design
 ====================================

-.. important:: DRM source files (VHDL and Verilog) HAVE to be compiled
+.. important:: DRM VHDL source files HAVE to be compiled under "drm_library" library.
-               under "drm_library" library and "drm_0xVVVVLLLLNNNNVVVV_library" library with multiple activators.
+               When the design instantiates multiple different activators, they must also be compiled in their own library, for example "drm_0xVVVVLLLLNNNNVVVV_library".

 Xilinx Vivado
 -------------

-Refer to `Supported hardware` for more information on supported Vivado versions.
+Refer to `Supported hardware`_ for more information on supported Vivado versions.

 For Vivado, GUI or TCL script can be used to synthesize the DRM controller and the DRM Activator.